Please Note - If you are cruising around Australia you need to select Pacific.

 You are not required to enter stop-over countries if your stop-over is less than 48 hours.

 Getting older?
 More like outliving the warranty!
-After working hard your whole life, perks like more free time and more disposable income mean that older travellers are often travelling well into their 70s, 80s and 90s - we've even taken calls from a few centenarians!
-While travel insurance is a must for all travellers, it is especially important for older travellers who might have pre-existing conditions.
-But if you are a little older, you can find it more challenging to find travel insurance which meets your needs and budget, as premiums can be higher, coverage can be lower, or particular travel insurers may not cover you at all.
-The Compare Travel Insurance seniors travel insurance experts are here to help.
+After working hard your whole life, perks like more free time and more disposable income mean that older travellers are increasingly travelling well into their 70s, 80s and 90s - we've even taken calls from a few centenarians!
+While travel insurance is a must for all travellers, it is especially important for older travellers who might have pre-existing medical conditions.
+If you are a little older, you can find it more challenging to find travel insurance which meets your needs and budget, as premiums can be higher, or particular travel insurers may not cover you at all.
+The travel Insurance experts at Compare Travel Insurance are here to help seniors find the right cover for their trip.

 Here's our top five tips for purchasing seniors travel insurance: